- Length 2 year full-time

 - Apply analytic tools to defining and describing public health problems.

 - Demonstrate creativity, inquisitiveness, and evidence-based rigour in the application of public health problem-solving skills.

 - Communicate effectively and persuasively, both orally and in writing.

 - Integrate knowledge and research methods skills to address a research question.

 - Apply advanced research methods skills through a sustained piece of scholarship.

-A Bachelor degree or international equivalent with an average mark of at least 70% and the approval of an identified supervisor for the research project/thesis.
+A Bachelor degree or international equivalent in a cognate discipline with a minimum GPA of 5.5/7.0, and the approval of an identified supervisor for the research project/thesis.